CENG502-Projects/CENG502-Spring2023/GermenYilmaz/Readme.md

 ## 3.3.
 Results

 ### 3.3.1.
 Implementation Results
 The following figures show the train and loss plots of different settings: baseline and tuneup.
 The former is the baseline training of the model on 1000 epochs, whereas, the latter is the finetuned model using the TUNEUP method.
+Redlines are indicating epochs with best validation loss in default training.

 ![Baseline Loss](figs/1.jpeg)
 <p align="center">